It is very important that you also quick review how to setup drupal on your local and try to walk through admin UI which gives you more insight.

 1. Why do you think Drupal is powerful & popular CMS compare to others?

 Drupal Allows to create multiple content types using content construction kit (cck) without any programming skills.
 Also allows customize theme template for each content type.
-For example you can have page, article , story, slideshow content type.
+For example you can create page, article , story, slideshow content types.

 Related Reading on DGlobaltech.com

 Using drupal “URL Settings” and “Pathauto modules, user can have seo friendly urls for the site.

 Taxonomy Terms are the most powerful keywords hierarchy, which provides category based organized information.
 For example – for politics – you can have articles under âFiscal cliffâ, âelectionâ.

 Drupal has most powerful search system than other cms application.
 Also, Drupal provides many opensource ready to use modules to customize website as per requirement without any programming knowledge.
 All, these points make “Drupal” as popular CMS.

 2. What makes “Search” in drupal as an excellent feature than Other CMS?

 Drupal uses search indexing using content type, classification information from taxonomy system and the content meta data.